 The Southwell Library Poetry Festival is a regular event in the library calendar to celebrate poetry in all its forms.

-The 2014 festival will take place from Thursday 17 July - Sunday 20 July and will include:
+The 2014 festival took place from Thursday 17 July to Sunday 20 July.

 The 2013 festival took place from Wednesday 17 July to Sunday 21 July.